joshmarinacci/ecsy-two/README.md

 # Getting Started

-Install the library ecsy-two library via npm or any of the other usual ways.
-Also install ecsy.
+Install the library `ecsy-two` library via npm or any of the other usual ways.
+Also install `ecsy` if it's not already installed.
 Create an HTML page and import the `ecsytwo.js` module to start.

 ```html
 <!DOCTYPE html>